Is ADHD a Real Disorder?

 Introduction

-The paper aims to study the subject of ADHD, and the notion related to it.
-The notion is whether the ADHD serves a real disorder, and therefore for the purpose of studying the topic a book is utilized.
+The paper aims to study the subject of ADHD and its related notions.
+The notion is whether ADHD serves as a real disorder, and therefore, for the purpose of studying the topic, a book is utilized.
 The book is “Taking Sides: Clashing Views on Psychological Issues.”

 Is ADHD a Real Disorder?

-A number of present controversial, as well as critical issues are involved in the form of debate.
-These questions are raised by the students to develop interest in their course for the purpose of increasing critical thinking skills.
-Taking Sides is a volume that also includes the learning outcomes, the summary, and exploration of the issue as well as the additional resources to srudy the topic.
-According to the book, it is important to reflect that not every overly hyperactive, inattentive as well as impulsive individual do not have ADHD.
-At some time of their life, the children faces the issue that the behavior shown by them is ADHD.
+A number of present controversial and critical issues are involved in the form of debate.
+The students raise these questions to develop an interest in their course for the purpose of increasing critical thinking skills.
+Taking Sides is a volume that also includes the learning outcomes, the summary, the exploration of the issue, and the additional resources to study the topic.
+According to the book, it is important to reflect that not every overly hyperactive, inattentive as well as an impulsive individual does not have ADHD.
+At some time in their life, children face the issue that the behavior shown by them is ADHD.
 The diagnostic guidelines also contain certain guidelines.
-The issue is the myth surrounded by ADHD, yes, it is a disorder however the traits present in an individual suffering from ADHD is not necessarily ill.
-For instance, a research states that the behavior is supposed to appear before the age 7, and has to continue till the period of six months.
-After this period, the child must be interrogated for ADHD and then if the disorder is positive, they must also be given an additional leverage and attention.
+The issue is the myth surrounding ADHD, yes, it is a disorder however, the traits present in an individual suffering from ADHD are not necessarily ill.
+For instance, research states that the behavior is supposed to appear before the age of 7, and has to continue for a period of six months.
+After this period, the child must be interrogated for ADHD, and then if the disorder is positive, they must also be given additional leverage and attention.
 ADHD is an early development disorder that has to be diagnosed before it occurs on a larger scale.
-There are certain observations of stating ADHD is a disorder.
+There are certain observations stating ADHD is a disorder.

-Some of the observations are the sudden changes in the life of a child, especially a parent’s divorce, or a death of a close family member will lead to ADHD.
-Moreover, undetected seizures are another observation that are present in only ADHD individuals.
-They also suffer from a petite temporal lobe seizures which does not occur in every hyperactive individual.
+Some of the observations are that sudden changes in the life of a child, especially a parent’s divorce, or the death of a close family member will lead to ADHD.
+Moreover, undetected seizures are another observation that is present in only ADHD individuals.
+They also suffer from petite temporal lobe seizures which do not occur in every hyperactive individual.
 On the other hand, a middle ear infection that causes intermittent problems in hearing is also a cause of ADHD.
-And, other medical disorders are also involved that eventually affect the functioning of the brain.
-In short, the function of hearing, listening, as well as brain functioning is insufficient in the case of a patient having ADHD.
-Finally, further researchers have found out the sense of underachievement in the ADHD individuals which is led by learning disability, depression, bipolar disorder and even anxiety.
-However, every anxious child does not have this problem.
+Other medical disorders are also involved and eventually affect the brain’s functioning.
+In short, the function of hearing, listening, as well as brain functioning is insufficient in the case of a patient with ADHD.
+Finally, further researchers have found a sense of underachievement in ADHD individuals which is led by learning disability, depression, bipolar disorder, and even anxiety.
+However, not every anxious child has this problem.
 Some people have a mild problem of anxiety, however, that’s necessarily not an ADHD treatment.

-According to a personal point of view, this book resolved a number of myths and misconceptions surrounded the disorder which can save many lives.
-According to a recent a research, it is examined that ADHD can even lead to death, or a suicide attempt.
-According to the author, the psychotherapy is the major solution to the ADHD problem.
+From a personal point of view, this book resolved several myths and misconceptions surrounding the disorder which can save many lives.
+According to recent research, it is examined that ADHD can even lead to death or a suicide attempt.
+According to the author, psychotherapy is the major solution to the ADHD problem.

 In psychotherapy, the patients are said to talk with the therapist as well as discuss the upsetting behaviors and thoughts they usually experience.
-Due to ADHD’s presence, their short-sightedness makes them appear indecisive, confused and even ineffective in their daily tasks.
-Another important solution is the behavioral therapy which helps people in a number of effective ways.
+Due to ADHD, their short-sightedness makes them appear indecisive, confused, and even ineffective in their daily tasks.
+Another important solution is behavioral therapy, which helps people in a number of effective ways.
 It again reaches to identify the connection of feelings with the disorder.
-This helps in dealing with the social skills, as well as develop appropriate behaviors.
-The third solution is medication that can help diagnose ADHD disorder.
-Hence, it is proved that ADHD is a real disorder that needs to immediately diagnose.
-(Gantt, 2016)
+This helps in dealing with social skills and developing appropriate behaviors.
+The third solution is a medication that can help diagnose ADHD disorder.
+Hence, it is proved that ADHD is a real disorder that needs to be immediately diagnosed (Gantt, 2016).

 References